typedb/typedb-docs/06-management/04-migration-and-backup.md

 ---
 pageTitle: Migration and Backup
-keywords: grakn, migration, backup
+keywords: typedb, migration, backup
-longTailKeywords: grakn migration
+longTailKeywords: typedb migration
-Summary: Backing up and migrating data between versions of Grakn.
+Summary: Backing up and migrating data between versions of TypeDB.
 toc: false
 ---

 # Migration and Backup

-Grakn version 1.7.3 and later include tools to backup and migrate data between versions of grakn that are not data-level compatible.
+TypeDB (i.e. Grakn) version 1.7.3 and later include tools to backup and migrate data between versions of typedb that are not data-level compatible.
 Please note the chart below for which versions are data-level compatible:

 | Data-level Versions | Versions at Data-level | Earliest Version With Migration Available |
 | ------------------- | ---------------------- | ----------------------------------------- |